-Are journalists increasingly under attack?

 Reality Check: Are journalists increasingly under attack?

+World Press Freedom Day: Are journalists increasingly under attack?

-More than 2,500 journalists have been killed since 1990, and media rights groups warn, ahead of World Press Day on 3 May, of a growing trend of journalists being targeted for the work they do.
+More than 2,500 journalists have been killed since 1990, and media rights groups warn, on World Press Freedom Day on 3 May, of a growing trend of journalists being targeted for the work they do.

 Monday was one of the most deadly days for journalists, with 10 media professionals killed in two separate incidents in Afghanistan.